Research

 Molecular Platforms for Detecting Residual Disease in Acute Myeloid Leukemia

 Acute myeloid leukemia (AML) is an aggressive hematologic cancer associated with poor outcomes and current therapies are toxic.
 Therefore, distinguishing who will be cured with chemotherapy alone from those who require more intensive therapies is critical to improving cure rates in AML.
 The presence of small numbers of persisting leukemia cells after chemotherapy has become an important predictor of leukemia relapse.
 However, current assays used to detect residual leukemia have limited sensitivity and many patients with no detectable leukemia still go on to relapse.
 This underscores the need to identify and develop more accurate and sensitive leukemia detection assays for AML.
-We are developing novel platforms that harnesses best in class technologies to enable ultrasensitive detection of leukemia cells (manuscript in review).
+We are developing novel platforms that harnesses best in class technologies to enable ultrasensitive detection of leukemia cells.
 We are validating these assays in collaboration with the Children's Oncology Group (COG), which will then fill a critical unmet need in the field of AML.

 AML Immunotherapy Target Discovery